ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 import { EthereumJSClass } from '@ethereumjs/[PACKAGE_NAME]'
 ```

-If you use Node.js specific `require` the CJS build will be used:
+If you use Node.js specific `require`, the CJS build will be used:

 ```typescript
 const { EthereumJSClass } = require('@ethereumjs/[PACKAGE_NAME]')